Corvallis High School (California)

-Corvallis High School, also known as Our Lady of Corvallis High School, was a Catholic girls high school located in Studio City, California that operated between 1941 and 1987.
+Corvallis High School, also known as Our Lady of Corvallis High School, was a Catholic girls high school located in Studio City, Los Angeles, California that operated between 1941 and 1987.
 The campus is now being used by the Bridges Academy.

 History

 Corvallis, Our Lady of Corvallis High School, (all girls) was the oldest Catholic High School in the San Fernando Valley until its closure in 1987.
 It was operated by the sisters of the Religious of the Sacred Heart of Mary (RSHM).
 The school was located at 3921 Laurel Canyon Boulevard in Studio City, California just south of Ventura Boulevard.
 The campus is now occupied by Bridges Academy.

 In 1941, there were no Catholic high schools in the San Fernando Valley, only elementary schools.
 Archbishop John J. Cantwell asked the Religious of the Sacred Heart of Mary (RSHM) to establish the Valley's first high school.
 Reverend Mother M. Baptiste Holohan and Reverend Mother Gertrude Cain began the search for suitable property and found a home owned by Mr. Henry Rotham on Laurel Canyon Boulevard, a half block south of Ventura.
 The purchase was made in July 1941, and the sale finalized a month later, August 8, 1941.

 On August 13, 1941, the school was blessed by Archbishop Cantwell.
 Classes were held Rotham's original home beginning on September 15, 1943.
 24 students were enrolled.
 The school was named Corvallis, a combination of two Latin words: cor(da): heart and vallis: valley.
 The faculty included: Sister Eleanor (Aquinas) Brown (b.
 Feb.
 16, 1908; d.
 Oct.
 23, 2003) a native of Lane, Idaho and member of the RSHM for 73 years was the founding principal of Corvallis High School; Mother de Sales Connor; Mother Philip Hickey, Mother Gregory Naddy, and Sister Bernadette Murphy was the housekeeper.
 The first school dance was held on November 8, 1941.
 The first volleyball game was played against St. Agnes High School.
 During the World War II, the students sold war bonds and stamps for the war effort and were awarded the "Minute Man Flag".